sabat24/markdown-table/README.md

 #### `getString(array $rows): string`

-Generates a markdown table string from the given rows.
+Generates a Markdown table string from the given rows.

 ### Column Class